nicholaskim7/Reactagram/README.md

 --Password hashing using bcrypt.<br/>

 <strong>Functionality:</strong><br/>
 --Creation of token once user is logged in.
 (Login cannot be bypassed by putting user_id in url.
-If correct cookies are not present direct to login page.)
+If correct cookies are not present direct to login page.)<br/>
---Consistent password hashing when registering new users or updating user credentials.
+--Consistent password hashing when registering new users or updating user credentials.<br/>
---Once user is logged in they are directed to their own profile where they can update profile information, update user credentials, or post pictures to their feed.
+--Once user is logged in they are directed to their own profile where they can update profile information, update user credentials, or post pictures to their feed.<br/>
---Navbar search feature to search for friend's username. if that user exists in the database redirect to that users public profile.
+--Navbar search feature to search for friend's username. if that user exists in the database redirect to that users public profile.<br/>
---No changes can be made to another users public profile and no access to another users credentials.
+--No changes can be made to another users public profile and no access to another users credentials.<br/>
---Logout will clear the cookies.
+--Logout will clear the cookies.<br/>